Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene73.jpg
   narration: "<p>Hamadan continues to take damage, but the Seljuqs have conjured some
     archers out of nowhere, so hope is not yet lost.
-Elsewhere, we see another first for the Cylinder — the first irrelevant wars.
+Elsewhere, we see another first for the Cylinder—the first irrelevant wars.
 It wouldn’t be a huge AI game if we didn’t see civs declare war on other civs they clearly had no intention of attacking, and we see the Golden Horde and India lead the way, both sending angry letters to Oman.
-Still, worth making a note of, as these wars tend to precede more exciting ones — could Oman’s forceful settles have overstepped certain civs’ boundaries?
+Still, worth making a note of, as these wars tend to precede more exciting ones—could Oman’s forceful settles have overstepped certain civs’ boundaries?
 You may also notice Bombay is in resistance.
 No, it hasn’t been invaded without us noticing; Indira’s UA plunges her cities into resistance when a new building is constructed in her capital, offering double yields for a short time